-Barbary Ltd would continue to have to make annual returns showing details of any other share-based remuneration until it notifies HMRC that its non-tax advantaged share 'scheme' has ended.
+Barbary Ltd must continue to make annual returns showing details of any other sharebased remuneration until it notifies HMRC that its non-tax advantaged share 'scheme' has ended.
 It would have to register afresh if it later made any further share awards or option grants.

-If the employer is late in submitting an annual return, there is an automatic penalty of £100.
-If the return is still outstanding after three months, there is a further penalty of £300.
-A further penalty of £300 applies for returns that are more than six months late and returns which are more than nine months late can be subject to a penalty of up to £10 per day.
+If the employer is late in submitting an annual return, there is an automatic penalty of $\pounds 100$.
+If the return is still outstanding after three months, there is a further penalty of $\pounds 300$.
+A further penalty of $\pounds 300$ applies for returns that are more than six months late and returns which are more than nine months late can be subject to a penalty of $\pounds 10$ per day.